+Field Value

+Configure this interface?
+Selected

+Type of IP address Static

+Host name Enter a new value.

-Field Value Domain name Enter a new value.
+Domain name Enter a new value.

 IP address This is a set IP address obtained from the network administrator.
 Note: To verify you are using the correct IP address, perform control panel function 30, CEC FSP IP address and location.

 Subnet mask This is a set subnet mask obtained from the network administrator.

-Note: For information about the other fields and values, refer to "Configuring network interfaces" on page 22.
+Note: For information about the other fields and values, refer to "Configuring network interfaces" on page 27.